ola9292/chatbot-widget-maker/README.md

 ## Motivation

 As a web developer, I noticed that many small business owners wanted a simple way to automate responses on their websites without technical setup or expensive chatbot services.
-Chatbot Widget Maker was built to solve that — offering a quick, affordable, and customizable solution powered by OpenAI.
+Chatbot Widget Maker was built to solve that, offering a quick, affordable, and customizable solution powered by OpenAI.
 It helps businesses provide instant answers to customer inquiries while staying true to their brand voice.

 ## Screenshot